netsec-ethz/scion-tutorials/content/config/check.md

 This should show all entries as green.
 If there are any failed services in this list, start [troubleshooting](../faq/troubleshooting.md)

-!!!
-Note
+{% include alert type="note" content="
 Duplicated entries are bug in systemd which is fixed in Ubuntu 18.04.
 When using older platform, you can simply ignore them.
+" %}

 If you're running a build from sources, you will need to use the developer scripts instead of `systemctl`.